amoeba/dataone-wt-integration/README.md

 I propose DataONE search provides a way for users to register DataONE data into WholeTale in both the **Catalog** and **Landing Page** views.

-TODO: Modalities

-- Register the current dataset or currently selected datasets to WholeTale
-- Add the current dataset or currently selected datasets to a "Shopping Cart", which then you'd have to click another button to Register with WholeTale

-TODO: Method of registration

-- If API, we need to support WT (Globus) auth from within DataOE
-- If redirect, we can rely on existing infrastructure
+To get data into WholeTale, WholeTale only needs to know the identifier because WholeTale already supports the DataONE API.
+A simple button "Add to WholeTale" on each **Landing Page** would be sufficient.
+However, if a user wants to mix and match a number of datasets which may be contained across numerous, different searches or search pages, they need a way to flag individual datasets for inclusion in their created Tale.
+Therefore, some sort of "Shopping Cart"-like interface seems reasonable where a user can prepare a list of datasets they want to add to their Tale and, after a number of datasets have been added to this list, they can add part of or the entire list to a new Tale.

+I propose we integrate DataONE and WholeTale in a two-phase manner.

+- First phase: Just add simple buttons to both views for adding single datasets
+- Second phase: Implement a shopping cart of sorts for adding multiple datasets

 ### Implementation details

-How this is implemented makes a huge difference in the difficulty of implementation.
+How this is implemented makes a huge difference in terms of the difficulty of implementation.
 The current API already already has a method for registering a dataset, `POST /dataset/register`, which requires a payload like:

 ```json